If you have eczema, you know the misery that comes with that intense, never-ending itch you can’t help but scratch incessantly.

 Red light therapy is a fairly new type of phototherapy that’s being used to treat many skin conditions and other issues.

-Because red light therapy promotes healing, stimulates mitochondrial function, and has shown effectiveness in treating psoriasis, eczema patients can expect at least some relief with red light therapy.
+Because red light therapy promotes healing, stimulates mitochondrial function, and has shown effectiveness in treating other chronic skin conditions like rosacea and psoriasis, eczema patients can expect at least some relief with red light therapy.

 While this light-based therapy is relatively new for treating skin problems and there aren’t any large-scale studies yet, small studies and observational work show considerable promise.